nixon-voxell/apu_final_year_project/design_impl.typ

   ```
 ] <typst-scene>

-Below shows how you can label a piece of content in the Typst markdown structure:
+@label-typst shows how you can label a piece of content in the Typst markdown structure.
+It is important to note that only a labeled `#box` structure in Typst is eligible for post-processing.

 #figure(kind: image, caption: [Labeled markdown content.])[
   ```typ
   #box(fill: blue, inset: 1em)[This is a piece of content.] <my-label>
   ```
-]
+] <label-typst>

 Finally, #typst_vello exposes a ```rs render(..)``` function to render a `TypstScene` into a #vello_scene: